 Am I pushing it by making our traditional roll or "potica" completely vegan and with a healthy twist?
 I guess I am, but it's just because I live in New Zealand and these ingredients are more accessible and wallet friendly.
 The traditional recipe is now vegan and sugar free.
 I used coconut for the filling and chocolate for the beautiful dark dough colour, spelt flour and coconut sugar.
 Healthy potica?
-Yes this will be on the menu for our New Zealand Christmas celebrations, which we in fact spend in our bikinis.
+Yes this will be on the menu for our New Zealand Easter celebrations, which we in fact spend on the beach.
 Sorry, not sorry.

 - 2 1/2 cups/300 g spelt flour